Joanie Laurer (Chyna)April 21. 2016 6:51PM

-WWF's Chyna, also known as Joanie Laurer, was born in 1971 in Londonderry, New Hampshire.
+WWF's Chyna, also known as Joanie Laurer, was born in 1970 in Rochester, New York.
 Laurer went to school at the University of Tampa, where she majored in Spanish and Literature.
 Laurer served in the Peace Corps after college, but her athleticism would take her in a different direction.

-In 1995, Joanie attended Killer Kowalski's Wrestling School where she met Triple H, her now ex-significant other.
+In 1995, Joanie attended Killer Kowalski's Wrestling School in Massachusetts, where she met Triple H (born Paul Levesque in 1969 in Nashua), her now ex-significant other.
+The two lived together in New Hampshire for a time and could be seen working out at the former Gold's Gym on Amherst Street in Nashua.
 Named Rookie of the Year by the PGWA in 1996, she joined the World Wrestling Federation the following year.
 Called the "The Ninth Wonder of the World" by ringside announcers due to her 5'10" height and muscular build, Joanie decided to take on the men's wrestling division due to a lack of quality competition in the women's.